 This is not a sour grapes post.
 Each of us can only shoot one wedding in a day so it isn’t like this single person can scoop up every bride and groom looking for a wedding photographer on a particular day.

-I care that couples may book someone being highly recommended as a wedding photographer when they’ve never even shot a wedding before.
+I care that couples may book someone being highly recommended by multiple people as a wedding photographer when they’ve never even shot a wedding before.
 I feel that is being very unfair to the poor bride and groom.

 I am always nervous before each wedding.
 I feel the pressure to get every single photo absolutely perfect.
 When people recommend me for things I know I haven’t done or can’t do, I’m always honest and say so.